argonatorUberTF/Uber-Team-Fortress/README.md

 Now you can plant a prox at even newb levels regardless of ammo pack settings within each map.

-Edited monster summon time, damage, quantity based on attribute summon.
+Edited player monster summon  interval time, damage, quantity, and summoned lifespan based on the players attribute of summon.

 Fixed the attribute saving feature for each player name logged on.
-It's important to remember your Quake name with special characters.
+It's important to remember your exact Quakeworld user name with special characters.

 Removed packet transmission to central hub for sharing of user profiles across multiple servers.
 Since Uber TF is not similar to Mega TF COOP, they shouldn't talk with each other.